VBog/Bg-Bible-References/readme.txt

 If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.

-Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
+Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' /] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.
 If type = 'book', it displays the name of the book, chapter and verse in separate paragraph with verse number.
 If type = 'verses', it displays only the verses in separate paragraph with chapter number and verse number.
 If type = 'b_verses', it displays only the verses in separate paragraph with short book title, chapter number and verse number.
 If type = ’t_verses’, it displays the name of the book and verse in separate paragraph with chapter number and verse number.
 If type = 'quote', it displays only the verses without dividing them into paragraphs.
+Enclosing shortcode [bible type = 'verses'] ... [/ bible] converts all references in content to quotes from the Bible.
+The parameters of the book and ch ignored.

-Short code [references type = 'list' separator = ',' list = 'o' col = 1] displays list of Bible references are finded in the article.
+Shortcode [references type = 'list' separator = ',' list = 'o' col = 1 /] displays list of Bible references are finded in the article.
 Here : type - list display format(default 'list').
 If type = 'string', the list is displayed as string in tags `<p>...</p>`, the additional parameter 'separator' contains the separator between the references (default comma and space).
 If type = 'list', the list is displayed as list, if the additional parameter 'list' is set to 'u', then this is an unordered list, and if it is 'o', then - numbered (default 'o'). Аdditional parameter 'col' specifies the number of columns (default 1).
 If type = 'table', the list is displayed as table, additional parameter 'col' specifies the number of columns (default 1).
 List of links displayed in the table by line.
 A list of references displayed in the container `<div class="bg_refs_list"> ... </div>`.
 Use bg_refs_list class to set the properties of list objects.

-Short code [norefs]...[/norefs] prohibits highlighting the Bible references in the text enclosed with this short code.
+Shortcode [norefs]...[/norefs] prohibits highlighting the Bible references in the text enclosed with this shortcode.
 If you want to disable highlight of Bible references in the whole post, create a category or tag  with a label norefs and place a post in this category/tag, or create custom field with name norefs for this post and set it any value.

 To select verses text in tooltip for later copying to the clipboard click the left mouse button in the verse field, for example, on verse number.